krism142/barbot/README.md

 - **Login**: Users can sign in with their credentials to receive a JWT token
 - **Protected Routes**: The chat endpoint is protected and requires authentication
 - **Token Expiration**: Tokens expire after a configurable period (default: 30 minutes)
+- **Persistent Storage**: User credentials are stored in a PostgreSQL database

+## Database

+- **PostgreSQL**: User data is stored in a PostgreSQL database
+- **ORM**: SQLAlchemy is used for database operations
+- **Persistence**: Data is stored in a Docker volume to survive container restarts
+- **Schema**: User model contains username, email, full name, hashed password, and disabled flag

 ## Development with Docker